 Making a claim against the Council

-If you wish to submit a new Employer's Liability (EL), Public Liability (PL) or Road Traffic Accident (RTA) claim against the Council through the Claims Portal, the Council’s Portal Code is: G01065.
+If you wish to submit a new Employer's Liability (EL), Public Liability (PL) or Road Traffic Accident pre 1st June 2021 (RTA) claim against the council through the claims portal, the council’s portal code is: G01064.

 If you wish to make a claim against the Council please submit a letter of claim to the Council’s Insurance team: